Beyond the Beach: The Must-Visit Cenotes Around Cancún

 What to bring when you visit a cenote

-Now that you know all the cool cenotes to check out, here is a list of things that you need to bring along to make your visit a fun one.
+Now that you know all the incredible cenotes to check out, here is a list of things that you need to bring along to make your visit a fun one.

 - Swimsuit (bring an extra as well to change afterward)